 Mary Beth Pizzoli was born in St. Louis, Missouri, and began studying art at the age of 12 when her family moved to Taos, New Mexico.
 She studied with well-known Taos artists and then at a summer art institute at the University of Kansas.
 Her family moved to Santa Fe, where she later received a BA in Management and worked for several years in the field of Human Resources.
 In Santa Fe, she has studied with Lee Rommel, Richard Guzman, John Encinias, Roberta Remy and Ron Rencher.
 A full-time artist since 2000, she has been represented by galleries in Northern New Mexico and spends spring and fall exhibiting at outdoor art shows in the Santa Fe area, including the Santa Fe Society of Artists and the Northern New Mexico Fine Arts and Crafts guild.
-Detours gift shop at La Fonda, Santa Fe's historic hotel, carries Mary Beth's miniature oil paintings, and she is now represented by The Midtown Gallery in Tulsa, OK.
+Detours gift shop at La Fonda, Santa Fe's historic hotel, carries Mary Beth's miniature oil paintings, and she is represented by The Midtown Gallery in Tulsa, OK.
 Mary Beth was on the board of the Santa Fe Society of Artists for several years and has also been active with other arts groups in the area.
-Her work is in numerous private collections, and she is the recipient of several show awards.
+Her work is in numerous private and business collections, and she is the recipient of several show awards.
 For over 35 years, the artist has made her home in the foothills outside Santa Fe in an adobe house she built with her family.
 For more information, visit www.marybethpizzoli.com or www.santafesocietyofartists.com.